milvus-io/bootcamp/solutions/molecular_search/QUICK_START.md

 This demo shows a system about molecular similarity search with Milvus.
 You can also use your own SMILES data.

-We have built the demo system (https://milvus.io/scenarios), and we also have an open source projects on substructure and superstructure search in called [MolSearch](https://github.com/zilliztech/MolSearch), so you are welcome to try it yourself and search your own molecular.
+We have built the demo system (https://milvus.io/scenarios), and we also have an open source projects on substructure and superstructure search in [MolSearch](https://github.com/zilliztech/MolSearch), so you are welcome to try it yourself and search your own molecular.